wolfSSL/wolfssl-nginx/README.md

 Note: the file ssl_ecc.t in wolfssl-nginx can be used with the Nginx test system.
+Note: the file ssl_stapling.t.patch can be used to patch the ssl_stapling.t file in nginx-tests to work with wolfSSL.
+The version available in the testing repository uses different certs on the same server.
+This is not supported by wolfSSL so this patch moves the certs to separate server instances.

 There are additional tests available in wolfssl-nginx.
 These are in addition to the Nginx tests.
 The OpenSSL's superapp is required for OCSP Stapling